GaussianFormer3D: Multi-Modal Gaussian-based Semantic Occupancy Prediction with 3D Deformable Attention: Experiments

 \subsection{Ablation Study}

-To break down the performance improvement brought by two designed modules, we conduct extensive ablation experiments to validate our design choices.
+We conduct extensive ablation experiments to validate our design choices.
 The main ablation study is conducted in \cref{tab:main_ablation}.
-We observe that both the proposed voxel-to-Gaussian initialization and the LiDAR-guided 3D deformable attention modules contribute to the superior performance of GaussianFormer3D.
-The voxel-to-Gaussian initialization significantly improves the model's ability to detect both small objects (e.g., pedestrian, traffic cone) and large surfaces (e.g., manmade structures, vegetation).
+We observe that both the proposed voxel-to-Gaussian initialization and the LiDAR-guided 3D deformable attention modules contribute to the superior performance of our method.
+The voxel-to-Gaussian initialization significantly improves the model's ability to detect both small objects (e.g., \textit{pedestrian}, \textit{traffic cone}) and large surfaces (e.g., \textit{manmade}, \textit{vegetation}).
 This validates the effectiveness of multi-sweep LiDAR scans in providing Gaussians with accurate geometric information of occupied space.
-We also notice that LiDAR-guided 3D deformable attention mechanism enhances the model's prediction ability on dynamic vehicles (e.g., bicycle, bus, car, motorcycle, trailer, truck) and near-road surfaces (e.g., drivable surface, flatten area, sidewalk, terrain) where objects detected by LiDAR points are visible to surrounding cameras.
+We also notice that LiDAR-guided 3D deformable attention mechanism enhances the model's prediction ability on dynamic vehicles (e.g., \textit{bicycle, bus, car, motorcycle, trailer, truck}) and near-road surfaces (e.g., \textit{drivable surface, flatten area, sidewalk, terrain}) where objects detected by LiDAR points are visible to surrounding cameras.
 In these regions, the LiDAR points and corresponding image pixels are associated in the lifted 3D feature space, enabling the model to retrieve aggregated fusion features of on-road and near-road objects.

 \textbf{Voxel-to-Gaussian Initialization.} We first compare different levels of LiDAR features used for initializing Gaussian properties in~\cref{tab:v2g1}.
 The improvement achieved with the multi-sweep voxel feature is significantly greater than that of the single-sweep point feature and the point cloud probabilistic modeling strategy used in GaussianFormer-2~\cite{gaussianformer2}, which validates the effectiveness of our proposed module.
 We further conduct an ablation study on the size of LiDAR voxel in initialization in~\cref{tab:v2g2}.
 As the voxel size decreases, the model performance slightly improves.
 We choose $0.075\rm{m} \times 0.075\rm{m} \times 0.2\rm{m}$ as the final size.